 - a.
 Votes must be done in person by Executive Council members in attendance at the National meeting. - 1) All U.S. Open ballots will be pre-printed with Executive Council member's names and are the only ballots that will be counted.
 There will be a second ballot printed at the Head Table in case of a tie.
 Those ballots will be pre-stamped "2nd ballot."
-All ballots must be personally turned in at the Head Table by the Executive Council Members. - 2) Only NSCA Staff can review the ballots voted on by the Executive Council Members.

-- 3) The NSCA Staff will tabulate the votes for the U.S. Open. - b.
-All members of the "NSCA" are eligible to win the Main Event Open, Concurrent and/or Class Champion awards at the U.S. Open. - c.
-To be eligible for open, class and/or concurrent prizes, monies and/or awards at the U.S. Open, a shooter must have shot a minimum of 500 registered 12 gauge & subgauge combined targets in the current shoot year prior to the U.S. Open.
+All ballots must be personally turned in at the Head Table by the Executive Council Members. - 2) Only NSCA Staff can review the ballots voted on by the Executive Council Members. - 3) The NSCA Staff will tabulate the votes for the U.S. Open. - b.
+All members of the "NSCA" are eligible to win the Main Event Open, Concurrent and/or Class Champion awards at the U.S. Open. - To be eligible for open, class and/or concurrent prizes, c. monies and/or awards at the U.S. Open, a shooter currently in AA, A, B, C, or D classes must have shot a minimum of 500 registered 12 gauge & sub-gauge combined targets in the current shoot year prior to the U.S. Open.
 Minimum target requirements are for 12 gauge events only.
 League and monthly targets no longer count towards penalty class minimums.
 The Preliminary Events do not count towards minimum targets unless they are held under a separate shoot number.
-If a shooter does not have a minimum of 500 12 gauge & sub-gauge combined targets, he/she shall shoot every 12 gauge event at the shoot and may win prizes, monies, and/or awards in a penalty class, one class above his/her current class. - 1) The previous year's last quarter (October 1 December 31) of a shooter's shoot history will count toward target minimums in the new shoot year. - d.
+If a shooter does not have a minimum of 500 12 gauge & sub-gauge combined targets, he/she shall shoot every 12 gauge event at the shoot and may win prizes, monies, and/or awards in a penalty class, one class above his/her current class.
+There is no penalty class for master class shooters.

+- 1) The previous year's last quarter (October 1 December 31) of a shooter's shoot history will count toward target minimums in the new shoot year. - d.
 Following the U.S. Open, all shooters who were placed in a penalty class as a result of their failure to meet the 500 registered target requirement will return to their original class, with the following exceptions: If the shooter earns a punch or punches in the penalty class, they will remain in that penalty class for the remainder of the shoot year.
-Example: If the shooter was originally in class E and the newly-assigned higher class, based on penalty class, is class D, and the shooter subsequently wins sufficient punches in the event, he will advance to class C. - e.
+Example: If the shooter was originally in class D and the newly-assigned higher class, based on penalty class, is class C, and the shooter subsequently wins sufficient punches in the event, he will advance to class B. - e.
 There are no minimum target requirement for sub-gauge events to be eligible for prizes, monies and or awards.